01binary/zeroweb/src/articles/inverse-kinematics.md

 The Jacobian matrix describes *how much* the end-effector moves and rotates on each *axis* in response to each *joint variable* changing.
 Its inverse or transpose will give you the influences of joint variables on the end-effector.

 This matrix will have as many rows as the dimensions being tracked and as many columns as there are joint variables.
-In this example we calculate position-only IK so we are tracking 3 dimensions (end-effector X, Y, and Z).
+In this example we are tracking just three dimensions (end-effector `X`, `Y`, and `Z`).

 For each joint *j* at each iteration *n*: